Leonidas

 When the Ephors said that he was taking but few men to Thermopylae, he said, “Too many for the enterprise on which we are going.”1

-Even in comparison to other Greeks, Leonidas took religious elements very seriously and therefore bringing this number partially to ensure a full commitment to the Gods was an incredible gamble.
-To help, they were accompanied by a force of around seven thousand men from various Greek city-states.
-What would result as the most famous aspect of this legendary battle stands as the relentless resistance of this small force against the massive Persian army.
+Even in comparison to other Greeks, Leonidas took religious elements very seriously.
+Bringing this number partially to ensure full commitment to the Gods was an incredible gamble.
+To support the Spartans, they were accompanied by a force of around seven thousand men from various Greek city-states.
+What would become the most famous aspect of this legendary battle was the relentless resistance of this small force against the massive Persian army.

 Ξέρξου δὲ γράψαντος αὐτῷ, “ἔξεστί σοι μὴ θεομαχοῦντι, μετ᾿ ἐμοῦ δὲ ταττομένῳ, τῆς Ἑλλάδος μοναρχεῖν,” ἀντέγραψεν, “εἰ τὰ καλὰ τοῦ βίου ἐγίγωσκες, ἀπέστης ἂν τῆς τῶν ἀλλοτρίων ἐπιθυμίας· ἐμοὶ δὲ κρείττων ὁ ὑπὲρ τῆς Ἑλλάδος θάνατος τοῦ μοναρχεῖν τῶν ὁμοφύλων.”

-During the first few days of the battle, due to the technology of the long phalanx spears against the underequipped Persian infantry of the Kissian and Mede nations but also the bravery of the Spartan warriors, Leonidas and his army managed to hold the Persian cavalry in the narrow pass.
-Despite their numerical superiority, the Persians were unable to maneuver in the narrow pass and suffered heavy casualties in the confined space adapted ideally for the Greek phalanx style of combat, enraging Xerxes.
+During the first few days of the battle, due to the long phalanx spears and the bravery of the Spartan warriors, Leonidas and his army managed to hold off the Persian cavalry in the narrow pass.
+Despite their numerical superiority, the Persians were unable to maneuver and suffered heavy casualties in the confined space—ideal for the Greek phalanx style of combat—enraging Xerxes.

-Xerxes chose to use a secondary tactic of showering the Spartans with arrows from afar.
-The Persians were immensely skilled archers and also had immense amounts of cavalry archers who could typically wipe out infantry with ease.
-Due to the shields and the Spartan method of running in the opposite direction to exhaust, enrage and expose the Persian archers, this was only minimally effective.
-Finally, he chose to bring the terrifying armored elite cavalry of the Persians, the Immortals, out onto the field.
-However, the mountainous terrain and the movement of the Greek army was not adapted to help the Immortals achieve much victory against the Spartans and their allies who continued to be mobile.
-The first day of the Battle resulted in the Greek forces maintaining control.
+Xerxes then used a secondary tactic: showering the Spartans with arrows from afar.
+The Persians were immensely skilled archers and also had vast numbers of cavalry archers who could typically wipe out infantry with ease.
+However, due to their shields and the Spartan method of running in the opposite direction to exhaust, enrage, and expose the Persian archers, this tactic was only minimally effective.
+Finally, Xerxes deployed the terrifying elite cavalry—the Immortals.
+Yet the mountainous terrain and the mobile tactics of the Greek forces prevented the Immortals from achieving any major victories.
+The first day of the battle ended with the Greek forces maintaining control.

-The second day continued as before but the Greeks began to flag in confronting the endless waves of Persian forces.
-With the wearing down of the defenders, the tide of the battle began to turn in favor of the Persians, but not as swiftly as Xerxes had hoped.
-He therefore had to come up with a solution.
+The second day continued similarly, but the Greeks began to tire under the endless waves of Persian forces.
+As the defenders weakened, the tide of battle began to shift in favor of the Persians, though not as swiftly as Xerxes had hoped.
+He therefore sought another solution.

-Xerxes was a crafty individual and well-learned in the arts of subterfuge from his father Darius, a highly ambitious man who had seized the throne of Iran through cunning means.
-He soon was able to find a Greek traitor named Ephialtes expecting a grand reward for being an informant, who showed the Persians a secret mountain road named the Anopaia that led around the pass of Thermopylae.
-This gave the Persians the opportunity to flank the Greek army from behind.
-The Phocians guarding this area were picked off by the Persians.
+Xerxes, a crafty individual trained in subterfuge by his father Darius—who had seized the throne of Iran through cunning—found a Greek traitor named Ephialtes, who, hoping for a grand reward, revealed a secret mountain road named the Anopaia that led around the pass of Thermopylae.
+This allowed the Persians to flank the Greek army from behind.
+The Phocians guarding this area were easily overcome.

-Herodotus relates that Leonidas stayed due to remembering the Oracle of Delphi’s proclamation that either one of the kings of Sparta would fall or all of Sparta itself would be laid to waste.
-Being a pious devotee of Apollo, Leonidas chose to remain and embrace a noble death rather than sacrifice his great homeland, knowing he would be hailed by the Gods.
+Herodotus relates that Leonidas stayed due to the Oracle of Delphi’s prophecy: either one of the Spartan kings would fall, or all of Sparta would be destroyed.
+As a pious devotee of Apollo, Leonidas chose to remain and embrace a noble death rather than sacrifice his homeland, knowing he would be hailed by the Gods.

-Resolute and brave, there was a final matter to accomplish on the battlefield.
-Leonidas’ final charge against the Persians is said to have resulted in more casualties than all of the Persian casualties of the previous two days.
-Two half-brothers of Xerxes also died in this charge among the Golden Ones of the Immortals, a great source of anxiety and a bad omen for the King of Kings.
+Resolute and brave, there remained one final act on the battlefield.
+Leonidas' last charge against the Persians is said to have resulted in more casualties than the previous two days combined.
+Two half-brothers of Xerxes also died in this charge among the elite Golden Ones of the Immortals—a source of deep anxiety and an ill omen for the King of Kings.

-This decision made Leonidas a symbol of heroism, benevolence and sacrifice, as well as an eternal emblem of patriotic devotion.
-The Persians showered Leonidas and the Spartans with arrows and finally defeated them.
-But the resistance of Leonidas and his men bought time for the Greek city-states and became a great source of morale in the Greek world.
+This decision made Leonidas a symbol of heroism, benevolence, and sacrifice—an eternal emblem of patriotic devotion.
+The Persians eventually overwhelmed the Spartans with volleys of arrows, defeating them.
+But the resistance of Leonidas and his men bought time for the Greek city-states and became a powerful source of morale throughout the Greek world.

 εὐθὺς οὖν οἱ μὲν ἄλλοι πάντες ἀπηλλάγησαν, ὁ δὲ Λεωνίδης μετὰ τῶν πολιτῶν ἡρωικὰς πράξεις καὶ παραδόξους ἐπετελέσατο, ὀλίγων δ᾿ ὄντων Λακεδαιμονίων (Θεσπιεῖς γὰρ μόνους παρακατέσχε), καὶ τοὺς σύμπαντας ἔχων οὐ πλείους τῶν πεντακοσίων, ἕτοιμος ἦν ὑποδέξασθαι τὸν ὑπὲρ τῆς Ἑλλάδος θάνατον.

-Immediately, then, all the rest departed, but Leonidas together with his fellow citizens performed heroic and astounding deeds; and although the Lacedaemonians were but few (he detained only the Thespiaeans) and he had all told not more than five hundred men, he was ready to meet death on behalf of Hellas.2
+Immediately, then, all the rest departed, but Leonidas, together with his fellow citizens, performed heroic and astounding deeds; and although the Lacedaemonians were few (he retained only the Thespians) and had altogether no more than five hundred men, he was ready to meet death on behalf of Hellas.
+2

 GREAT HERO

-Leonidas' heroic death at Thermopylae became one of the greatest symbols of courage, sacrifice and patriotism in Greek history and the Western world.
+Leonidas' heroic death at Thermopylae became one of the greatest symbols of courage, sacrifice, and patriotism in Greek history—and indeed in the Western world.
 His leadership and resistance inspired later Greek victories over the Persians.
-His sacrifice in battle encouraged other Greek city-states to fight in unity.
-True to what the Pythia said, Athens was laid to waste and the Temple of Athena was burned ruthlessly by the invaders.
-However, in the following months, the Greeks won major victories against the Persians, such as the sea Battle of Salamis and the Battle of Plataea.
+His sacrifice in battle encouraged unity among the Greek city-states.
+As the Pythia had foretold, Athens was laid to waste and the Temple of Athena was ruthlessly burned by the invaders.
+Yet in the months that followed, the Greeks won major victories, such as the naval Battle of Salamis and the land Battle of Plataea.

-Leonidas' body, although destroyed by the Persians, was later honored by the Spartans and a monument was erected on the site of the Battle of Thermopylae.
-Today, there is a statue erected at Thermopylae in memory of Leonidas and the three hundred Spartans.
-On the statue are the following words, symbolizing the courage of the Spartans who participated in the battle: “Molon Labe” (Come and take it), Leonidas' famous words expressing his refusal to surrender to the Persians.
+Although Leonidas' body was destroyed by the Persians, it was later honored by the Spartans, who erected a monument at the site of the Battle of Thermopylae.
+Today, a statue stands at Thermopylae in memory of Leonidas and the three hundred Spartans.
+On the statue are the famous words symbolizing the courage of those who fought: “Molon Labe” (“Come and take it”)—Leonidas’ defiant reply to the Persian demand for surrender.

-In ancient Greece, Leonidas' heroism was particularly deeply engraved in the history of Sparta.
-Since Sparta was a society based on discipline, war and honor, Leonidas' resistance at Thermopylae was an eternal source of pride for the people of this austere and warlike state.
+In ancient Greece, Leonidas' heroism was deeply engraved in Spartan memory.
+Sparta, a society built upon discipline, war, and honor, found in Leonidas' resistance an eternal source of pride.

-Therefore, Pausanias (a contemporary of Marcus Aurelius) relates that Leonidas had ascended to the level of a Hero given a sanctuary and cult of worship by his time period, along with two exceptionally valiant soldiers of Thermopylae named Maron and Alpheus.
-We know that Spartan statues of Leonidas are given religious regalia, such as the ram-horns of Ammon.
+Thus, Pausanias (a contemporary of Marcus Aurelius) relates that Leonidas had been elevated to the status of a Hero and granted a sanctuary and cult of worship.
+Alongside him were two exceptionally valiant soldiers of Thermopylae named Maron and Alpheus.
+We know that Spartan statues of Leonidas bore religious regalia, such as the ram-horns of Ammon.

-Historians such as Herodotus wrote in detail about Leonidas' leadership and the Battle of Thermopylae, being an example to the rest of the Classical world to follow.
+Historians like Herodotus wrote in detail about Leonidas’ leadership and the Battle of Thermopylae, providing an enduring example for the Classical world.

-During the Roman Empire, Leonidas' story was also held in high esteem by the Romans.
-The Roman sense of military virtues and patriotism greatly admired the courage of the Spartans.
-Roman writers such as Plutarch wrote works immortalizing Leonidas' life and war.
-Many military leaders in Rome tried to emulate Leonidas' heroism and stand out as disciplined and courageous
+During the Roman Empire, Leonidas' story remained highly esteemed.
+The Roman sense of military virtue and patriotism greatly admired Spartan courage.
+Roman writers like Plutarch composed works immortalizing Leonidas’ life and deeds.
+Many Roman military leaders sought to emulate his heroism and stand out as disciplined and courageous.

 τῶν ἐν Θερμοπύλαις θανόντων εὐκλεὴς μὲν ἁ τύχα, καλὸς δ᾿ ὁ πότμος,